cscheah5/WbleMobile/README.md

    ```ini
    FLASK_INTERNAL_SECRET=your-internal-flask-secret
    ```
-5. Add this env variable to laravel .env file
+5. Add this env variable to laravel .env file (server url of your notification flask server)
    ```ini
    FLASK_SERVER_URL=http://127.0.0.1:5000 #Use your own server url
    ```